espruino/BangleApps/apps/speedalt2/README.md

 **GPS Adventure Sports II** has 5 screens, each of which displays just one of Speed, Altitude, Distance to waypoint, Position or Time.

 In all other respect they perform the same functions.
-Use BTN3 or swipe left/right to cycle through the screens.

 The waypoints list is the same as that used with the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.